prabusubra/InterviewEng2023/README.md

 8. What is String intern?
 9. diff countdown latch vs cyclic barrier vs phaser?
 10. fatory design pattern vs abstract factory pattern?
+11. can we have a private field in interface?
+    No, All the fields are public, static and final in interface.
+12.